hamza-2009/Dictionary-App/README.md

 # Dictionary-App
-Can't find meanings use this.
+Can't find meanings.
+No problem use this.